L-X-T/r-software-basic/labs/06a_components.md

 9. Test your solution.

-10. When calling the _FlightCardComponent_, use a two-way binding using the "Banana-in-a-Box syntax" instead of the bindings for _isSelected_ and _isSelectedChanged_.
+10. When calling the _FlightCardComponent_, use a two-way binding using the "Banana-in-a-Box syntax" instead of the bindings for _selected_ and _selectedChanged_.

     <details>
     <summary>Show source</summary>